IBM-EPBL/IBM-Project-38870-1660386229/PROJECT DEVELOPMENT PHASE/Sprint 1/Readme.md

 * Data Understanding – Accessing and exploring the data to get useful insights from them
 * Feature engineering – Data Manipulation
 * Data Augmentation – Increasing the amount of data to avoid overfitting
+* Model building – Building the model using transfer learning approach